sambanova/generative_data_prep/README.md

 ## Input format

-Each line in the input file must be either plain text or [jsonline](https://jsonlines.org/). if the jsonline has different keywords, refer to the `prompt_keyword`, and `completion_keyword` flag documentation below.
+Each line in the input file must be either plain text or [jsonline](https://jsonlines.org/).
+If the jsonline has different keywords, refer to the `prompt_keyword`, and `completion_keyword` flag documentation below.

 Each line in the input file can be formatted as one of the following:
 - Plain text